sagemathinc/cocalc-howto/SageMathCell.md

 exit
 ```

-Edit `container_manager.py` to suit your needs, e.g. add extra packages.
-At the very least you need to configure access on port 443 using the certificate you have created.
+Edit `container_manager.py` to suit your needs, e.g., add extra packages.
+At the very least, you need to configure access on port 443 using the certificate you have created.
 To do this, find `HAProxy_section` string and add to it

 ```raw
     bind *:443 ssl crt /etc/haproxy/cert/mysagecell.pem
     option forwardfor
     http-request add-header X-Proto https if { ssl_fc }
 ```

 so you get

 ![](.SageMathCell.md.upload/paste-0.43725874620434624)

 Now run the script to build and deploy the containers:

 ```sh
 time ./container_manager.py --deploy
 ```

 Once this is done, your server should be up and running.
 You may consider reducing resources of your compute server to lower the cost.

 ## Slow Start Up Warning

 At the moment booting up a machine with SageMathCell installed as above takes about 7 MINUTES.
 This is due to deliberate delays introduced by the management script which CoCalc is waiting on to consider the server ready.
 Please be patient when booting up!
+You can also ssh to root@ip\-address\-of\-server just a few seconds after the server starts running.

+## Spot  Provisioning Issues

+If you are running your server on a spot instance, it may be randomly killed during peak usage times.
+Currently CoCalc does not attempt to automatically restart your server if it is killed in this way, but that is on our roadmap.
+Thus right now if you want your server to be up all of the time, select Standard instead of Spot under "Provisioning".
+You can switch this setting back and forth any time the server is off.